Industrial-static/Industrial-Strength-Marketing/src/content/contact.md

   <!--StartFragment-->

-  \
+  Please use the form on this page for any general inquiries about projects, our work, or just to say "hi."
+If you are looking for employment, please visit our [Careers page](https://industrialstrengthmarketing.com/about/careers/) to learn more about working with us, and a list of open positions.

-  There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.
-If you are going to use a passage of Lorem Ipsum, you need to
+  Prefer immediate human interaction?

   <!--EndFragment-->
-contact_number: "32443543543543543"
+contact_number: Call Us 1-866-529-8908
 url: https://industrialsitepannel.netlify.app/about/careers/
 contact_detail:
   title: Why do we use it?
 It is a long established fact that a reader will be